-From this starting point, we can add pure interest rate duration to this less-risky asset by investing in a UK Treasury bill.
-Indeed, we can reasonably assume a UK Treasury bill bears minimal credit risk and liquidity risk; history shows these bills can be sold with minimum market friction in almost any market circumstance.
+From this starting point, adding pure interest rate duration to this 'less-risky asset' would be an investment in a UK treasury bill.
+Indeed, we can reasonably assume a UK treasury bill bears minimal credit risk and liquidity risk as history shows these bills can be sold with minimum market friction in almost any market circumstance.
 However, the market value of the bill will fluctuate day after day depending on the general interest rate in the market.
-For example, the bill could lose a percentage of its value in a shot if the Bank of England decides to raise its key rate by 1%, whereas the market anticipates no movement or lower rates at this stage.
-As an example, in March 2017, a six-month UK treasury bill was trading at 0.18% while the less risky asset expected return was close to 0.22%, indicating a 4bps discount in the duration premium.
+For example, the bill could lose part of its value very quickly if the Bank of England decided to raise its key rate by 1%, whereas the market anticipates no movement or lower rates at this stage.
+A six-month UK treasury bill was trading at 0.72% while the 'less risky asset' expected return was close to 0.71%, i.e. a 1bps discount in the duration premium.

-What then could be similar to a UK Treasury bill investment, bearing similar duration and (minimal) credit risk but with a full liquidity risk?
-Answer: a term repo of a similar maturity.
-Indeed, the repo agreement is non-transferable, and, if we assume the over-collateralisation is high enough to equalise its credit risk, then investing in a repo compared to a Treasury entails a sole increase in liquidity risk.
-In this case, in March 2017, a six-month term repo was trading at 0.33%, while the corresponding maturity UK Treasury bill was yielding 0.18%, representing a 0.15% liquidity premium for a six-month investment.
+What, then, is similar to a UK treasury bill investment, bearing similar duration and (minimal) credit risk but with a full liquidity risk?
+The best answer is a term repo of a similar maturity.
+Indeed, the repo agreement is non-transferable and, if we assume the over-collateralisation is high enough to equalise its credit risk, then investing in a repo versus a treasury bill entails a sole increase in liquidity risk.
+A six-month term repo was trading at 0.78% when the corresponding maturity UK treasury bill was yielding 0.72%, i.e. a 0.06% liquidity premium for a six-month investment.

-Credit risk can be calculated as the difference in yield between the LIBOR curve and the GC repo yield curve.
+The next and final step: credit risk can be calculated as the difference in yield between the LIBOR curve and the general collateral (GC) repo yield curve.
 Indeed, LIBOR for a given maturity is the average interbank rate (i.e. non-transferable, illiquid instruments) between a panel of banks.
-This has the same liquidity and WAM and WAL profile as a GC repo, the only difference is the credit risk (banks versus UK government equivalent risk).
-Again, in March 2017, the six-month LIBOR rate was standing at 0.50% when the GC repo rate was 0.33%, indicating a 0.17% credit premium at six-month maturity.
+This has the same liquidity and WAM and WAL profile as a GC repo, the only difference is the credit risk (banks versus UK Government equivalent risk).
+The six-month LIBOR rate was standing at 0.87% when the GC repo rate was 0.78%, hence a 0.09% credit premium at six-month maturity.

-This calculation can be summarised as:
+This calculation can be summed-up as:

-Six-month LIBOR rate: 0.50%
+Six-month LIBOR rate: 0.87%

-Less-risky asset rate 0.22%
+Less-risky asset rate: 0.71%

-+ Duration premium: -0.04%
++ Duration premium: +0.01%

-+ Liquidity premium: +0.15%
++ Liquidity premium: +0.06%

-+ Credit premium: +0.17%
++ Credit premium: +0.09%

-Of course, the above rates and calculations do not exactly reflect pure target investment returns and premiums associated with different risks.
-First, certain instruments, like SONIA swaps, are not extensively used in the markets, so this might be reflected in their pricing.
+Of course, the above rates and calculations should be taken with a pinch of salt as they might not exactly reflect 'pure' target investment returns and premia associated with different risks, First, certain instruments, like Sonia swaps, are not extensively used in the markets so this might be reflected in their pricing.
 Even for more liquid instruments, bid-ask spreads and quotation timing can alter calculations.
-Second, there are short-term market technicalities that can distort the relative pricing of overnight GC repo and very short-term Treasury bills, whereas our assumption was that they were similar investments.
-Third, LIBOR is not exactly a reflection of the purchase yields that can be achieved within low-duration mandates as LIBOR are offered (not bid) rates, they are non-transferable (in contrast to short-term securities held in mandates) and the average LIBOR bank panels could not be replicated in a mandate as some members might not be eligible to such solutions.
+Second, there are short-term market technicalities which can distort the relative pricing of overnight GC repo and very short-term treasury bills, whereas our assumption was that they are similar investments.
+Last but not least, LIBOR is not exactly a reflection of the purchase yields that can be achieved within low duration mandates as LIBOR are offered (not bid) rates, they are non-transferable (contrarily to short-term securities held in mandates) and the average LIBOR bank panels could not be replicated in a mandate as some members might not be eligible to such solutions.